 - Pay attention to the rest of the industry and use/share their/your data

 To summarize these abuse tips, your team should try to quickly identify problems, find the right solution the first time, and be as complete as possible.
-You should also share your data with abuse desks of other companies to gain as much information possible, and use that visibility to make smarter decisions.
+You should also share your data with abuse desks of other companies to gain as much information as possible, and use that visibility to make smarter decisions.
 It doesn’t matter if they are a competitor, we are all in the same boat.
 Get over it.